This post may contain affiliate links. Please read our disclosure policy.

 Try this Steamed Fish (Lapu-Lapu) recipe.

-- 1 medium sized Lapu-Lapu (Grouper fish), cleaned, scales removed, and salted
+- 1 piece Grouper lapu-lapu fish, cleaned, scales removed, and salted

-- 2 tbsp lemon zest (either grated or thinly sliced)
+- 1 teaspoon lemon zest either grated or thinly sliced

 - Place the fish over an aluminum foil (the foil must be large enough to cover the entire fish)

 - Stuff the fish with slices of lemon and 2 tbsp ginger strips then securely close the foil.

 - Place the foil with fish in a steamer and steam for 20 to 30 minutes (this will depend on the size of the fish)

 - While steaming, heat a saucepan and put-in the lemon juice.

 - Add the sugar and stir until it fully dissolves in the lemon juice.

 - Add water and bring to a boil.